 Maths is one of the core subjects which is compulsory in every school.
-Project Maths, the current leaving cert curriculum, provides students with the opportunity to gain an understanding of and familiarity with several branches of mathematics, as well as developing their overall appreciation of the subject.
+Project Maths, the current Leaving Certificate curriculum, provides students with the opportunity to gain an understanding of and familiarity with several branches of mathematics, as well as developing their overall appreciation of the subject.
 The branches, or ‘strands’ in question have been chosen because they have applications in everyday life, are useful in other disciplines, and provide a foundation for further education.
 As a result, maths is very accessible to students at all levels.

 Why Study Maths

 As a wide-ranging subject with many fields and applications, Mathematics gets used everywhere, and everyone can find some use for it.
 For students it opens doors to careers.
 For citizens it enables informed decisions.
 For nations it provides knowledge to compete in a technological community.
 No longer just the language of science, mathematics contributes in direct and fundamental ways to business, finance, health and defence.
 Whether it’s managing your monthly budget or a part of your job, mathematics has a place in everyone’s life.

 Mathematics is available for study at three levels, Foundation, Ordinary, and Higher, and each level covers everything in the levels below it.
 Students are encouraged to study at the level appropriate to their needs and aspirations.
 Securing a minimum of a pass mark on an ordinary level paper is necessary for entry into the majority of third level college courses.